AdrienFausteGay/GRAFS-E/docs/source/grafs-e-engine.md

 #### Animal indoor excretion

 The mecanisms for indoor animal excretion are very similar than human excretion.
 The same distribution is used for manure and slurry spreading ('Spreading rate (%)' input data).
-Two indoor excretion managments are considered in GRAFS-E : slurry and manure.
+Two indoor excretion managments are considered in E-GRAFS : slurry and manure.
 Their have the same mecanisms but with differents technical coefficients.
 Manure has its own volatilization coefficient, as slurry.
 Another difference with human excretion is that there is no losses in hydro-system compartment.
 All available manure and slurry is used on crops after volatilization.

 #### Animal excretion on grasslands